indieweb/mention-client-php/README.md

 License
 -------

-Copyright 2013 by Aaron Parecki
+Copyright 2013-2016 by Aaron Parecki and contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.